-The problem is that fitting everything you need to survive in a kit that is still easy to grab if you need to get out of Dodge.
+The problem is fitting everything you need to survive in an emergency kit that is still easy to grab if you need to get out of dodge.

-Use our trash can emergency survival kit list and the tips along with it to strike the perfect balance between having all of your necessities and still staying portably prepared.
+Use our trash can emergency survival kit list and tips to strike the perfect balance between having all of your necessities and still staying portably prepared.

-A large trashcan works nicely for this kit.
+A large trash can works nicely for this kit.
 It’s large enough to fit everything you need but portable enough that you can take it with you in the event that you need to leave your home in an emergency situation.
-I would recommend something in a heavy plastic.
-You want lightweight and rugged at the same time.
-There are some metal cans that might work okay, but with plastic you never need to worry about rust or corrosion.
+I would recommend one in a heavy plastic.
+You want it lightweight and rugged at the same time.
+There are some metal cans that might work, but with plastic, you never need to worry about rust or corrosion.

-You’ll want a lid that can be snapped securely into place so that in the event that you’d need to transport your kit all of your supplies will stay safely inside.
+You’ll want a lid that snaps securely into place so that in the event that you’d need to transport your kit. all of your supplies will stay safely inside.
 Imagine loading your kit up in a truck bed only to take a sharp turn, spilling the contents of your trashcan.
 Not only could you lose items, but you could also do some serious damage jostling your supplies around like that.
 Keep a lid firmly on your can and avoid this hassle.

-You should have a 3 day supply of food and water.
-You’ll want 1 gallon of water per person per day.
+You should have a 3-day supply of food and water.
+You’ll want one gallon of water per person per day.
 You don’t want to be stuck without enough water.
-Especially in a situation where you may have to be exerting yourself more than usual.
+Especially in a situation where you may have to be exerting yourself physically more than usual.

 You’ll also want to add sunscreen to this kit, as well as some other medications.
-Pain reliever, antacid, laxatives, and anti-diarrhea medication should all be added to your kit.
+Pain reliever, antacid, laxatives, and anti-diarrhea medication should all be in your kit.

 A first aid reference book would also be a great thing to keep on hand in case of an emergency.